Emilsivertsson/Stage-Oracle/README.md

     - The applications use HTTP requests to communicate with each other, so make sure you start them both.

 ## Usage
-The API is used by the frontend application to manage productions and performers.
+The APIs are used by the frontend application to manage productions and performers.

 ## Third party credits
 Thanks to ChatGpt, copilot and my rubber-ducks for helping when things got stuck.